amolvyas-6/Wildlife-Detection-Using-AI/Instructions.md

 - **Containerization**: Everything is packaged in Docker.
 It runs exactly the same on your laptop as it would on a massive server.
 - **Decoupling**: The Frontend doesn't know about the AI.
 The Backend doesn't do the heavy lifting.
 If 1000 users upload files, we can just add more **Worker** containers without changing the code.
 - **Scalability**: We use a message queue (RabbitMQ) to handle load spikes.
+- **Automatic HTTPS**: Caddy provides automatic HTTPS certificate management when deployed with a domain name.

 ---